jsears4585/jekyll-now/_posts/2017-8-17-10-Things-About-CSS-I-Wish-I-Knew-As-A-New-Developer.md

 ## So you want to style your website

-Here are 10 good things to know when starting your CSS journey.
+Here are 10 good things to know (or, more realistically, simply be aware of) when starting your CSS journey.
+Included below are some common gotchas and some less-common but good-to-know tactics and approaches that might help to curb your manic CSS-related Stack Overflowing.

 ### 0. The CSS Box Model